 Have you seen a motor?
 Surely, we all have seen and used motors, from the mobile phone in our pocket to huge industries.
 We use motors at home and in industries.

-For example, at home, we use motors in the form of mixers, juicers, refrigerators, water pumps, fans, vacuum cleaners, and washing machines.
-Computer hard disks, CDs, DVD players, and the vibration mode of our cell phones also use motors.
-In the industries, the various operations are done by motors.
-Let us see the different types of motors, their principle of working, and their applications.
+Motors power many household appliances such as mixers, juicers, refrigerators, water pumps, fans, vacuum cleaners, and washing machines.
+They also drive components like computer hard disks, CD/DVD players, and the vibration mode in cell phones.
+In industries, motors perform various operations efficiently.
+Let’s explore the different types of motors, understand their working principles, and discover their applications.

 What is an Electric Motor?